 Cacao beans, green tea, and coffee beans all contain this compound.
 Caffeine may be a beneficial element in energy drinks and pre-workout supplements known to energize and strengthen the body.

-However, both taurine and caffeine do not have any major nutritional value and excess consumption of both can be detrimental to your overall health.
+It’s important to note that both taurine and caffeine lack significant nutritional value and excessive consumption of either can be harmful to overall health.

 Pros and Cons of Taurine